-Statistical inventory reconciliation analysis or SIRA is a form of wetstock monitoring that when combined with real time data analysis offers a real time fuel management solution that is capable of identifying a fuel leak before 150 litres has been lost to ground or the equivalent of a leak at 9 litres per day.
+Statistical inventory reconciliation analysis or SIR is a form of wetstock monitoring that when combined with real time data analysis offers a real time fuel management solution that is capable of identifying a fuel leak of nine litres per day.

 A fuel management solution such as SIRA wetstock monitoring will enable a much faster fuel leak detection rate opposed to traditional self-managed techniques as live data can be received for multiple times per minute meaning any large variances in fuel will be investigated straight away.
 This coupled with an out of hour on call provision will ensure that any fuel management alarms are responded to and dealt with in a timely fashion without having periods of time where issues are left undiscovered like evening and weekends.